N-dimensional reductions with Blosc2

 Python-Blosc2 leverages the power of NumPy to perform reductions on compressed multidimensional arrays.
 But, by compressing data with Blosc2, it is possible to reduce the memory and storage space required to store large datasets, while maintaining fast reduction times.
 This is especially beneficial for systems with memory constraints, as it allows for faster data access and operation.

-In this blog, we will explore how Python-Blosc2 can perform data reductions in in-memory NDArray objects (or any other object fulfilling the LazyArray interface) and how the speed of these operations can be optimized by using different chunk shapes, compression levels and codecs.
+In this blog, we will explore how Python-Blosc2 can perform data reductions with in-memory NDArray objects (or any other object fulfilling the LazyArray interface) and how the speed of these operations can be optimized by using different chunk shapes, compression levels and codecs.
 We will then compare the performance of Python-Blosc2 with NumPy.

 Note: The code snippets shown in this blog are part of a Jupyter notebook that you can run on your own machine.
 For that, you will need to install a recent version of Python-Blosc2: pip install 'blosc2>=3.0.0b3'; feel free to experiment with different parameters and share your results with us!